Tennis

+Hawk-eye is a technology used in tennis for determining if the ball is in or out.
+This line-calling system uses multiple camera angles to trace the tennis ball's trajectory.
 Hawk-Eye uses six or more computer-linked television cameras situated around the court.
-The computer reads in the video in real time, and tracks the path of the tennis ball on each camera.
-These six separate views are then combined together to produce an accurate 3D representation of the path of the ball.
+The computer processes the video in real-time, and tracks the path of the tennis ball on each camera.
+These six separate views are then combined to produce an accurate 3D representation of the path of the ball.

-The Hawkeye system was launched in 2001.
+The Hawkeye system was invented by a young British computer expert Paul Hawkins, and was launched in 2001.
 It was first used in television coverage of sporting events such as Test cricket, and has now reached the stage of being used by officials in tennis to assist in adjudicating close line calls.

 Rules